ggayliye/aicd/README.md

 Course: ECE 6720 - Fundamentals of Analog Integrated Circuit Design, ECE Department, The University of Utah<br>
 GitHub IDs: ggayliye <br>
 Repo: https://github.com/ggayliye/aicd <br>
-Date: 15- December - 2023, 11:59pm (Time of when submission is due/will be ready to be evaluated)<br>
 Copyright: ECE 6720, Kyle G. Gayliyev  - This work may not be copied for use in Academic Coursework.

 ## Overview of the Project